KruDex/DinoAIChallenge/README.md

 | i          | toggle score display |
 | d          | toggle debug view    |

-It can be loaded in processing or in the latestes release here *coming soon*
+It can be loaded in processing or in the latestes release [here](./releases/tag/v0.9)

 ### The UDP interface